sanam2405/SoftwareEnergyCost/README.md

-# Google Summer of Code 2023 - CERN - Manas Pratim Biswas
+# Google Summer of Code 2023 - CERN

+## Contributor - Manas Pratim Biswas

-## Estimating the Energy Cost of a Scientific Software
+### Estimating the Energy Cost of a Scientific Software